≡ Menu

 Marijuana Intoxication in Dogs… Symptoms, expectations and costs.

-Now we here at IndulgeYourPet are certainly in no position to judge someone about their use of marijuana, but one thing that we can say for sure is that if you do choose to partake, be sure to do so responsibly which includes keeping it out of reach of all your kids including the furry four-legged ones!
+Now, we here at IndulgeYourPet are certainly in no position to judge someone about their use of marijuana.
+Still, we can say for sure that if you choose to partake, be sure to do so responsibly, including keeping it out of reach of all your kids, including the furry four-legged ones!

 In the cases…

-What a lot of people do not know about dogs is that they actually have what are called endocannabinoid receptors which exist inside your dog’s brain meaning that it is highly likely that at some point in your dog’s ancestors ate it as a routine part of their diet.
+You may want to report the poison to the poison control center if you do not know where it has come from.
+The most dangerous you will be presented with is the chocolate’s toxicity level, so in most milder occurrences, this condition can be treated at home.
+You see, what a lot of people do not know about dogs is that they have what is called endocannabinoid receptors, which exist inside your dog’s brain, meaning that it is highly likely that at some point in your dog’s ancestors ate it as a routine part of their diet.

-The key here is not to panic.
-Only in severe cases is there a need to rush off to the vet.
+So, the key here is not to panic.
+Only in severe cases is a need to rush off to the vet.

 Marijuana Intoxication in Dogs

-If your dog ingested marijuana in a chocolate-based edible they are at risk of poisoning.
-In this case it’s probably best to stop reading this and go to the vet.
-They will likely want to feed them activated charcoal to make them sick it up before it damages the internal organs.
-This is because chocolate toxicity is something that you should take quite seriously!
+Any medication you choose to give your dog should first receive your vet’s blessing.
+Otherwise, you could be causing more damage than you treat, especially if your dog consumes marijuana as an edible.
+If your dog ingests marijuana in a chocolate-based edible, they are at risk of poisoning.
+In this case, it’s probably best to stop reading this and go to the vet.
+They will likely want to feed them activated charcoal to make them sick it up before it damages the internal organs because chocolate toxicity is something you should take quite seriously!

 • A temporary increase in heart rate brought on by the cannabinoids.